RouterChart.com

 Weight391 g

-If you plan to move or travel frequently and need to take your router with you, the dimensions become important for portability.
-Smaller and more compact routers are generally easier to transport, while larger routers with external antennas or multiple ports may be bulkier and less convenient to carry.
-If you plan to mount your router on a wall or ceiling, the weight can influence the mounting process and the type of mounting hardware required.
-Heavier routers might require more robust mounting solutions to ensure stability and prevent damage or accidents.
+If you plan to move or travel a lot and need to take your router with you, the size is important.
+It needs to be small to be easy to carry.
+If you plan to mount your router on a wall or ceiling, the weight can affect the mounting process.
+It also affects the type of mounting hardware needed.

 System